 You will not be able to buy it in London underground stations.

 National Rail Ticket – If you are arriving in London the same day, you can take advantage of the 1+1 discount by simply showing your train ticket and filling out the forms.
-If you are travelling by train, we would recommend you book your tickets early, which you can do here, you will then be given a code to print out your tickets at the station to speed up the process.
+If you are traveling by train, we would recommend you book your tickets early, which you can do with omio website, you will then be given a code to print out your tickets at the station to speed up the process.
 You will not need a photo if you are coming by rail.

 Pros And Cons Of The Weekly Travelcard 2For1 Offer

 - If there are two of you, you can buy two tickets for attractions for the price of 1.

 - No need to return your card at the end of your last journey as there is no deposit (remember, the Oyster has a £5 deposit).